 As I sat there doing nothing, I observed that each ticket takes about 5~ minutes to process.
 So if you have 12 people ahead of you x 5 minutes, that’s roughly 60 minutes.

 At this stage, all you can do is wait…You could eat at the Vegetarian Society closeby, get a massage or facial, practice your Thai, read a book, or go shopping at the Airport Plaza.
-I swear it goes a lot faster when you’re doing something else!
+I swear time goes by a lot faster when you’re doing something!

 We went across the street to where the gas station is to take a look around and buy something to drink.

 There was a Dim Sum place, Cafe Amazon, Public Restrooms and a 7-11.
 We opted for 7-11.
 20 baht for a 1.5L of water and a mini Crunch chocolate bar, how can you go wrong?!

 Before we knew it, it was time to head back to the Immigration Office.

 Watch the TV screen for your number and the corresponding counter you go to.

-Unfortunately, you’re not allowed to take photos inside the office, so I can’t show you what it looks like, but I’m sure you can imgine.
+Unfortunately, you’re not allowed to take photos inside the office, so I can’t show you what it looks like, but I’m sure you can imagine.

 The officer didn’t ask me any questions.
 He just told me to look in the camera, so they can take a picture for their record.

 He then asked me to wait.
 I went back to my seat.
-2 minutes later, they announced my name over the PA system and I got my passport back and a receipt.
+2 minutes later, they announced my name over the PA system and I got my passport back with the receipt.